Arnab-Developer/ArnabDeveloper.HttpHealthCheck/README.md

 [![CI CD](https://github.com/Arnab-Developer/ArnabDeveloper.HttpHealthCheck/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/Arnab-Developer/ArnabDeveloper.HttpHealthCheck/actions/workflows/ci-cd.yml)
 ![Nuget](https://img.shields.io/nuget/v/ArnabDeveloper.HttpHealthCheck)

 This is a library to check health of HTTP endpoint.

-## How to install

-This library has been hosted in [NuGet](https://www.nuget.org/packages/ArnabDeveloper.HttpHealthCheck/).
+It has been hosted in [NuGet](https://www.nuget.org/packages/ArnabDeveloper.HttpHealthCheck/).
 Use below command to install this in your .NET application.